Enumeration Algorithms for Conjunctive Queries with Projection: Introduction

 In this article, we continue the investigation of the tradeoff between preprocessing time and delay for CQs with projections.
-We focus on two classes of CQs: {\em star queries}, which are a popular subset of hierarchical queries, and a useful subset of non-hierarchical queries known as {\em path queries}.
+We focus on two classes of CQs: {\em star queries}, a popular subset of hierarchical queries, and a useful subset of non-hierarchical queries known as {\em path queries}.
 We focus narrowly on these two classes for two reasons.
-First, star queries are of immense practical interest given their connections to set intersection, set similarity joins and applications to entity matching (we refer the reader to~\cite{deep2020fast} for an overview).
+First, star queries are of immense practical interest given their connections to set intersection, set similarity joins, and applications to entity matching (we refer the reader to~\cite{deep2020fast} for an overview).
 The most common star query seen in practice is $Q_{\texttt{two-path}}$~\cite{bonifati2020analytical}.
-The same holds true for path queries, which are fundamental in graph processing.
-Second, as we will see in this article, even for the simple class of star queries, the tradeoff landscape is complex and requires the development of novel techniques.
-We also present a result on another subset of hierarchical CQs that we call left-deep.
-Our key insight is to design enumeration algorithms that depend not only on the input size $|D|$, but are also aware of other data-specific parameters such as the output size.
-To give a flavor of our results, consider the query $Q_{\texttt{two-path}}$, and denote by $\tOUT_{\Join}$ the output of the corresponding query without projections, $R(x,y) {\Join} S(y,z)$.
-We can show the following result.
+The same holds for path queries, which are fundamental in graph processing.
+Second, as we will see in this article, the tradeoff landscape is complex and requires developing novel techniques even for the simple class of star queries.
+We also present a result on another subset of hierarchical CQs called left-deep.
+Our key insight is to design enumeration algorithms that depend not only on the input size $|D|$ but are also aware of other data-specific parameters, such as the output size.
+To give a flavor of our results, consider $Q_{\texttt{two-path}}$ as an example, and denote by $\tOUT_{\Join}$ the output of the underlying full query (i.e., $R(x,y) {\Join} S(y,z)$).
+We can show the following result: